Azure/karpenter-provider-azure/README.md

 ### Configure Helm chart values

 Karpeter Helm chart requires some configuration via values to work with a specific AKS cluster.
 The values are documented in the Helm chart itself, but you can use `configure-values.sh` to generate `karpenter-values.yaml` with the required configuration.
 The script interrogates the AKS cluster and generates the values file, using `karpenter-values-template.yaml` as a template.
+(The script fetches the template automatically.)

 ```bash
 # use configure-values.sh to generate karpenter-values.yaml